IvanKlunney/VK_audioDownloader/README.md

 Is not work!
 ============
-VK delivery audio content via official api only.
+VK delivering audio content only via official api.